 Whereas in the past air travel was the domain of the rich and famous, WOW, EVERYONE COULD FLY thenceforth.
 Yes, every Abu, Ah Kow and Arun boleh juga.

 Interestingly, whereas previously air travellers dressed smartly (coat & tie for men), a new breed of passengers in skimpy shorts, Japanese slippers, singlets and backpacks had come to form a major and important class of customers for the airlines.

 I regret not learning to play any musical instruments in my younger days, having just bolts and nuts in my mind all that time.
-Or perhaps my MQ (musical quotient) was simply zero.
+Or could it be that my MQ (musical quotient) was simply very low?
+Haiz!

 Quite unexpectedly, on 31 December 1968, the Soviet-made TU-144 made its maiden flight.
 It beat the much-publicized Anglo-French Concorde as the world’s first supersonic passenger jetliner to fly, by slightly more than 2 months.